Stephen Goldsmith

 Stephen "Steve" Goldsmith (born December 12, 1946) is an American politician and writer who was the 46th mayor of Indianapolis.
 He also served as the deputy mayor of New York City for operations from 2010 to 2011.
 A member of the Republican Party, he ran unsuccessfully for lieutenant governor of Indiana in 1988 and governor of Indiana in 1996.
 He is currently the Derek Bok Professor of the Practice of Urban Policy and Director of Data-Smart City Solutions at the John F. Kennedy School of Government at Harvard University.
 In 2006, Goldsmith was elected as a fellow of the National Academy of Public Administration.

 Early life and career

-Goldsmith was born on December 12, 1946, in Indianapolis, Indiana.
+Goldsmith was born on December 12, 1946, in Indianapolis, Indiana, into a Jewish family.
 He is a graduate of Wabash College and the University of Michigan Law School where he earned a Juris Doctor degree.
 Goldsmith is an Eagle Scout, a recipient of the Distinguished Eagle Scout Award, and a member of Beta Theta Pi fraternity.